 Introduction

 Childhood overweight and obesity rates have tripled nationally over the past three decades1, 2.
 The prevalence rates of overweight and obesity are distinctly higher in low-income and ethnic minority children3, 4.
 The CDC considers children overweight or obese with a body mass index (BMI)-for-age equal to or greater than the 85th and 95th percentile, respectively5.
-The recent reports from the mandatory adolescent school health assessments revealed higher rates of childhood overweight and obesity in California schools compared to national rates6.
-The 2008 Pediatric Nutrition Surveillance Survey (PedNSS), an instrument that specifically tracks the health of low-income U.S. children and adolescents, identified the combined prevalence of overweight and obesity in Butte County as 47% for Latinos, African Americans, and Native Americans children and adolescents aged 9-117.
+The recent reports from school health assessments revealed higher rates of childhood overweight and obesity in California schools compared to national rates6.
+The 2008 Pediatric Nutrition Surveillance Survey (PedNSS), , identified the combined prevalence of overweight and obesity in Butte County as 47% for Latinos, African Americans, and Native Americans low income children and adolescents aged 9-117.

 High BMI in youth is associated with a number of comorbidities, including increased risk for hypertension8, 9, 10.
-Childhood hypertension is defined as having an average blood pressure (BP) reading greater than or equal to the 95th percentile for sex, age and height on at least three separate occasions.
-Pre-hypertension in children is defined as having an average BP reading greater than or equal to the 90th percentile for sex, age and height on at least three separate occasions or BP readings greater than or equal to an absolute value of 120/80 mmHg11.
+The diagnostic criteria for childhood hypertension is an average blood pressure (BP) reading greater than or equal to the 95th percentile for sex, age and height on at least three separate occasions.
+Children that have an average BP reading greater than or equal to the 90th percentile for sex, age and height on at least three separate occasions or BP readings greater than or equal to an absolute value of 120/80 mmHg are considered pre-hypertensive11.
 Elevated BP (EBP) and pre-elevated BP (pre-EBP) consist of any measurements that have been taken, but do not meet the necessary diagnostic criteria.

 National survey data suggests that the prevalence of childhood EBP is on the rise after nearly 30 years of decline12, 13.
 This trend is following approximately one decade behind the rise in childhood overweight and obesity rates.
 While cardiovascular disease (CVD) risk screening is a common consideration for adults, recent findings have revealed that America’s youth are presenting with a number of concerning biological indicators such as dyslipidemia, elevated fasting glucose, and increased C-reactive protein14-16.

 Due to the unfortunate fact that the majority of youth with hypertension go undiagnosed, clinicians and organizations, such as the National Institutes of Health (NIH); National Heart, Lung and Blood Institute (NHLBI); and the National High Blood Pressure Education Program (NHBPEP) recommend screening youth early15-20.
-These screening recommendations are found in the revised national guidelines for the diagnosis and evaluation of hypertension in children and adolescents and stress the importance of identifying and controlling EBP at a young age to help reduce the risk of CVD and stroke later in life.
-There is not a current standardized tracking measure for BP in children and adolescents21.
-Even if BP is recorded, evidence suggests that hypertension remains underdiagnosed and is often not addressed22.
-A standardized tracking measure for BP in youth could prompt school nurses and health professionals to address the modifiable risk factors that are associated with adult CVD risk.
+These recommendations stress the importance of identifying and controlling EBP at a young age to help reduce the risk of CVD and stroke later in life.
+However, BP measurements are not currently required for children.
+21. When BP is recorded, evidence suggests that hypertension remains underdiagnosed and is often not addressed22.
+Implementing regular BP measurements in youth could alert school nurses and health professionals to address the modifiable risk factors that are associated with adult CVD risk.